 The discretionary review process generally takes 120 days and begins with the employee filing an appeal with the Board, using the Consolidated Appeal & Dispute Form available below.

 After receiving the employee's appeal (a/k/a petition for hearing), the Board issues a Notice of Preliminary Review that advises the parties of the deadline and requirements for the filing of Information Sheets, available on the Forms & Filing page.
 A copy of the initial appeal and the Information Sheets filed with the Board must be provided to the agency as well.
 In addition to filing a paper copy of the Information Sheets and exhibits with the Board, the parties must also provide their Information Sheets via email in a Word document and their exhibits as a PDF document.
+View a flow chart of the discretionary review process.

 The administrative law judge (ALJ) will review the Information Sheets and issue a Preliminary Recommendation to either grant or deny the petition for hearing.
 The State Personnel Board will review the Preliminary Recommendation at its regularly scheduled meeting.
 The Board will decide whether to adopt or reject the ALJ's recommendation.